Is Being A Digital Nomad All It’s Cracked Up To Be?22 min read

 Jenny echoes Rachel’s experience of impostor syndrome: “there’s a lot of hype and pressure to be successful in the digital nomad scene which can be quite overwhelming, especially when you’re starting out.”
 Perhaps it’s only natural that being a digital nomad attracts hard-working, ambitious types – as we’ve discovered in this post, it’s not for the fainthearted!

-What has become clear to me, both from my own experiences and from talking to the experts, is that to enjoy being a digital nomad, you really have to know what kind of person you are and build your lifestyle accordingly.
+What has become clear, both from my own experiences and from talking to the experts, is that to enjoy being a digital nomad, you have to know what kind of person you are and build your lifestyle accordingly.

-The rest were pretty unanimous in agreeing that the digital nomad lifestyle isn’t sustainable for a prolonged period of time.
+The rest agreed that the lifestyle isn’t sustainable for a prolonged period.
 Or, as Nat more bluntly puts it, “it [gets] old after 2 years”.

 Whatever you decide works for you, it’s obvious that the world of work is changing.